xmon-org/ai-content-bundle/docs/guides/style-providers.md

 - `aiStyleComposition`: Custom composition
 - `aiStylePalette`: Custom palette
 - `aiStyleAdditional`: Additional text modifier
+- `aiStyleSuffix`: Fixed suffix for all styles (falls back to YAML if null)
+- `aiImageModel`: Default image model (falls back to YAML if null)
 - `buildStylePreview()`: Combines all into a prompt string

 **buildStylePreview() signature:**